ob-julian/WhatsApp-ChatToolkit/README.md

 ## Features

+### Original Purpose
 * Tracks the duration and count of voice messages in **one** WhatsApp chat or group.
 * Sends reminders to users about their voice message usage.
+* Uses lighthearted sarcasm.
+* Response messages are customizable via 2 config files.
+* Responses are at the moment only in German, but you can easily replace them with your own.

+### Additional Features

+* Multitude of commands to extend the bot's functionality.
+> Use !help in a self message to see a list of available commands.

+### Architectural Features
 * Easy setup and configuration.
-* Uses lighthearted sarcasm.
-* Respons messages are customizable via 2 config files.
-* Responsive are at tthe moment only in German, but you can easily replace them with your own.
+* Modular design for easy extension.
+* Automatic injection of commands and event handlers as long as they follow the naming and structure conventions.

 ## Installation